 The Ohio State University also offers excellent facilities for students, including:

-OSU’s new Thompson Library opened in 2009, offers students state of the art research and library services.
+Ohio State’s Thompson Library, reopened after extensive rennovation in 2009, offers students state of the art research and library services.
 The East Asian Studies collection of the main library contains nearly 300,000 volumes, 60,000 microforms and 1,500 serial titles.

-The Recreation and Physical Activity Center (RPAC) at OSU opened in 2005 and houses over 27,000 square feet of fitness space for maintaining good health during your studies.
+The Recreation and Physical Activity Center (RPAC) at Ohio State opened in 2005 and houses over 27,000 square feet of fitness space for maintaining good health during your studies.